pypa/cibuildwheel/README.md

         - osx-wheels
   ```

+  Note: CircleCI doesn't enable free macOS containers for open source by default, but you can ask for access.
+See [here](https://circleci.com/docs/2.0/oss/#overview) for more information.

-  Circle CI will store the built wheels for you - you can access them from the project console.
+  CircleCI will store the built wheels for you - you can access them from the project console.

-- Create an `appveyor.yml` file in your repo.
+- To build Windows wheels on Appveyor, create an `appveyor.yml` file in your repo.

     ```
     build_script: